THE

-The Neurodivergent Protocol is an archive of libraries and tools providing a map for life after diagnosis: a framework for translating awareness of your attention, emotion, motivation, and cognition functions into practical, sustainable wellbeing.
+The Neurodivergent Protocol is an archive of libraries and tools providing a map for life after diagnosis: a framework for translating awareness of your Focus, Cognition, Emotion, and Drive — the four Functions of Functional Coherence — into practical, sustainable wellbeing.

 Important Disclaimer

-This protocol is designed for individuals who have received a formal diagnosis such as Autism Spectrum Disorder (ASD), Attention-Deficit/Hyperactivity Disorder (ADHD), or a related neurodevelopmental condition from a qualified clinician.
+This protocol is designed for individuals who have received a formal diagnosis such as Autism Spectrum Condition (ASC), Attention-Deficit/Hyperactivity Condition (ADHC), or a related neurodevelopmental condition from a qualified clinician.

 It is not a diagnostic tool and not a substitute for medical advice.